ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 K/J - jmp to first/last child node of current node's parent C - make selected dir node the new root node

+### NVIM-BQF
+- shows preview window of current item in prefix window for nvim
+- `zf` will open a fzf prompt to fuzzy search quickfix items
+    - `ctrl-t` and x/v will open in new tab or vert/hor split

 ### Tree-sitter (nvim)
 - parses files by language and creates ASTs
     - can query AST: smarter syntax highlighting (better than vim's regex), better formatting(e.g. `=`), better folding, etc